ACXPA Customer Service Guide

 Why most people get it wrong

-Active listening skills aren't just staying quiet while the customer talks.
-They're a practised discipline that requires concentrating, understanding, responding and remembering — all at the same time.
-Most agents hear the words but miss the meaning, and customers feel the difference instantly.
+Active listening isn't just staying quiet while the customer talks.
+It's a practised discipline — concentrating, understanding, responding and remembering, all at once.

 Why ACXPA tracks them

-Active listening is one of the specific behaviours we assess in the Australian Call Centre Rankings — the quarterly benchmark that evaluates real contact centre performance across Australia.
-They're not a soft skill in our framework.
-They're measurable behaviours that separate high-performing agents from the rest.
+Active listening is one of the behaviours we assess in the Australian Call Centre Rankings, the quarterly benchmark of real contact centre performance across Australia.

 What Are Active Listening Skills?

-Active listening skills are the practised disciplines of fully concentrating on what a customer is saying, understanding it, responding appropriately, and remembering it — and then demonstrating to the customer that you've done all of that.
-They're the difference between hearing the words and hearing the person.
+Active listening skills are the practised disciplines of fully concentrating on what a customer is saying, understanding it, responding appropriately, and remembering it — then demonstrating to the customer that you've done all of that.

 Plain-English Definition